Kaileshwar16/ShiftSearch/Readme.md

-# QuickNav - Lightning-Fast Page Navigation ⚡
+# ShiftSearch - Lightning-Fast Page Navigation ⚡

 > Navigate any webpage with keyboard shortcuts.
 Search and jump to links, buttons, and inputs instantly without touching your mouse.